John Amos Comenius: Theology

 Labyrinth of the World and Paradise of the Heart by Comenius.

 John Amos Comenius was a bishop of the Unity of the Brethren church that had its roots in the teaching of Czech reformer Jan Hus.
 One of his most famous theological works is the Labyrinth of the World and Paradise of the Heart.
 The book represents his thinking about the world being full of various useless things and complex labyrinths, and that the true peace of mind and soul can be found only in one's heart where Christ the Saviour should dwell and rule.
 This teaching is also repeated in one of his last works, Unum Necessarium (Only One is Needed), where he shows various labyrinths and problems in the world and provides simple solutions to various situations.
 In this book he also admits that his former believing in prophecies and revelations of those days was his personal labyrinth where he got lost many times.
 He was greatly influenced by Boehme.

 In his Synopsis physicae ad lumen divinum reformatae, Comenius gives a physical theory of his own, said to be taken from the Book of Genesis.
 He was also famous for his prophecies and the support he gave to visionaries.
 In his Lux in tenebris he published the visions of Christopher Kotterus, Mikuláš Drabík (lat.
 Nicolaus Drabicius) and Kristina Poniatowska.
 Attempting to interpret the Book of Revelation, he promised the millennium in 1672 and guaranteed miraculous assistance to those who would undertake the destruction of the Pope and the house of Austria, even venturing to prophesy that Oliver Cromwell, Gustavus Adolphus, and George I Rákóczi, prince of Transylvania, would perform the task.
-He also wrote to Louis XIV of France, informing him that the empire of the world should be his reward if he would overthrow the enemies of God.
+He also wrote to Louis XIV of France, informing him that the empire of the world should be his reward if he would overthrow the enemies of God.But, paradoxically he is quoted as having said:

+"We are all citizens of the world, we are all of one blood.
+To hate a man because he was born in another country, because he speaks a different language, or because he takes a different view on this subject or that, is a great folly...let us put aside all selfishness in the consideration of language, nationality, or religion."